SimpsonRoss/Unssung/README.md

 ## Project Brief

+This was my final project in my General Assembly bootcamp.
+The criteria I had to satisfy was as follows:

 - Working MERN stack app.
 - Token-based authentication implemented (sign-up, login & logout)
 - Navigation dynamically responds to the login status of the user.
-- Authorization is implemented that restricts access to CUD functionality from anonymous users
+- Authorization is implemented that restricts access to create/update/delete functionality from anonymous users.
 - Have a consistent and polished user interface.
 - App has full Create/Read/Update/Delete and/or consumes an API, has admin user functionality or real time communication.
 - Be deployed online via Heroku